Fallen Leaf Lake And Mt Tallac

 Follow the road south past the Fallen Leaf Campground (waypoint FALLCG) which is open May-September.
 Just beyond the campground is a Fallen Leaf Trail sign (waypoint FALLTH) where several cars were parked in December.
 This trail goes around the north end of the dam and follows the east shore of the lake, but in winter that snow slope is very steep and the trail isn't very usable.
 There is unofficial road-side parking in the general campground area, but only the main road is plowed and 4WD or chains would be advisable.

-Continuing south, just before a road intersection (marked as elevation 6502 on the USGS topo maps) there is a gate (waypoint FLGATE, see overview map above).
+Continuing south, just before a road intersection (marked as elevation 6502 on the USGS topo maps) there is a gate (waypoint FLGATE).
 This is the end of public access in the winter.
 Locals have a key but the rest of us will have to wedge our cars off the side of the road here.
 There is no parking lot as such, but there is room to turn around.
 Be careful not to block the gate if you park here.

 In the summer you can drive all the way to the south end of the lake, through quite a few houses and the city of Fallen Leaf (waypoint FALLEN), eventually arriving at the Glen Alpine trailhead (waypoint GLENTH) which sports some bathrooms but no running water.
 Not bad for a free trailhead!
 In the summer or late spring Glen Alpine is a great place to start, with a nice walk to Gilmore or Half Moon lakes on your way to a one-day loop of Jack, Dick, and Tallac.

 There is a Sno-Park near Taylor Creek (waypoint TAYCTH), halfway between the Mt Tallac trailhead turnoff and the visitor center.
 That's 3.5 miles northwest on Hwy 89 from the junction where it leaves Hwy 50 (waypoint 089050 in South Lake Tahoe).
-The road to the Sno-Park has no signs at all where it leaves the highway (waypoint TAYC89), so maybe it's a local secret?
+The road to the Sno-Park has no signs at all southbound on Hwy 89, but there is one small sign visible when driving north (waypoint TAYC89).
 It is across from small building and an 'End 35mph' sign, just north of the visitor center (waypoint VISCTR).